treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/logging.md

 ## Output of the Application Log

 The application log is used for logging your Web application.
-Use the following method if you want to output the application log.
+There are several types of methods that you can use to output the application log:

 * tFatal()
 * tError()